adi-g15/notes/linux/Chapter 9/process.md

 I didn't write part I know, or read many times.

 > Sometimes, a child dies, but its parent hasn't asked about its state.
-Amusingly, such a process is said to be in a zombie state; it isn't really alive, but still shows up in system's list fo processes.
+Amusingly, such a process is said to be in a zombie state; it isn't really alive, but still shows up in system's list of processes.

 ## Process and Thread ID